Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Dark matter induced nucleon decay

-To start, let's consider a neutron decay scenario induced by two scalar dark matter (DM) fields $\Phi_1$ and $\Phi_2$, for the decay channel $n + \Phi_1 \rightarrow \bar{\nu} + \Phi_2 $.
-The quark-level Lagrangian for the decay is defined as
+To begin, we consider a neutron decay scenario induced by two scalar dark matter (DM) fields, $\Phi_1$ and $\Phi_2$, corresponding to the channel $n + \Phi_1 \rightarrow \bar{\nu} + \Phi_2$.
+The quark-level Lagrangian governing this decay is given by,

-where the charges of the fields are assigned in Table.~(\ref{tab:modelB-L}).
+where the charges of the fields, under the gauge groups, are assigned in Table.~(\ref{tab:modelB-L}).
+As mentioned in the introduction, the anomalies associated with gauging $U(1)_B$ and $U(1)_L$ are assumed to be canceled~\cite{FileviezPerez:2010gw,FileviezPerez:2024fzc,Green:1984sg,Anastasopoulos:2006cz,Coriano:2007fw}.
 Both the dark sector fields considered here are scalars and are nearly degenerate in mass for stability reasons.

 With the iso-spin symmetry, the left-handed down quark in the doublet can be replaced with a left-handed up quark and the anti-neutrino can be replaced by a positron.
 Thus, the proton decay channel, $p + \Phi_1 \rightarrow e^+ + \Phi_2$, can also be studied in the same way as the neutron decay channel.